Night Trains in Uzbekistan – sustainable, safe and fun

 The Small Print

-I visited Uzbekistan in March 2019 and then again in October 2022 on my own dime.
+I visited Uzbekistan in March 2019 and in October 2022 on my own dime.
 It was on my second trip that I used night trains in Uzbekistan.

 Right now I struggle with the appropriate spelling of place names a bit, so while I try to use their Uzbek names, the English and sometimes even German spelling comes through.
 I understand that “international” spelling may bring this post up in searches better, so for now, I will keep using some anglicised spelling like “Uzbekistan” rather than the Uzbek ” Oʻzbekiston”.
 Names and spellings may change over time ( see: “Türkiye Cumhuriyeti“) and I do my best to keep track but it is not always possible, and last not least this remains an English-speaking blog so English it is in most cases.

-I am not going to drop links here left right and centre.
-If you wish to support this blog, feel free to use my affiliate link to Booking.com.
-I use them for about 80% of all my accommodation bookings, especially when my attempts to book direct result in higher price/poor cancellation policy.
+This post contains some affiliate links to Booking.com.
+I use them for most of my accommodation bookings, especially when my attempts to book directly result in higher price/poor cancellation policy.
+Details on my affiliate links policy are here.

 19 thoughts on “Night Trains in Uzbekistan – sustainable, safe and fun”